 The crafting of a rustic throne!
-One day, while walking in the park behind my home, I mulled over ideas for a rustic chair.
+While walking in the park behind my home, I mulled over ideas for a rustic chair.
 Over the years, I’ve built several live edge wood chairs but wanted something different.
-After a renewing 7 mile walk and arriving back at my house, I doodled some notes.
-While I usually build from what I see in my mind, I had a concept I wanted to remember so I sketched a design with a formal plan.
+After a renewing 7-mile walk and arriving back at my house, I doodled some notes.
+While I usually build from what I see in my mind, I had a concept I wanted to remember, so I sketched a formal plan design.

 Redwood rustic throne

 As always, the wood slab dictates each step.
 Creating the perfect angles produces a chair that appeals to the eye and molds to the body.
 Each wood component utilized came from one slab.
 The meticulous angle-fold enhances the appeal of this rustic throne.

 After entertaining several conceptual ideas for the front legs, everything from shaped wood to twisted juniper logs, I settled on the antlers.
 I’ve found it interesting how many people do not know that mule deer, whitetail deer, elk, moose, and others shed and grow new antlers every year.
 I only use healthy sheds, evidenced by rounded, convex ends.

 The finished product!
 While this chair is artistic furniture, it is also functional.
 By using material discarded in nature, Kelly crafted a functional art piece that serves as a practical, but showpiece chair.